 Answer: Covering your firewood with a tarp is a topic of debate within the wood burning community.
 When most people ask about using a tarp, I think they mean temporarily.
 As in, I’ve got a cord of freshly cut firewood and its about to rain – what should I do?
 By all means, cover it with a tarp for a few days or until it stops raining.
 There is no problem using a tarp to cover your firewood temporarily.
 However, using a tarp can become a problem when its left on the wood for too long.

 When a tarp covers your pile of wood, it locks in natural humidity and blocks airflow.
 These conditions are perfect for mold to grow.
 Especially if the wood is sitting on the ground, soaking up water.
 So to answer the question; yes, it’s okay.
 Just don’t leave it there too long.
+Also, see our post about how to avoid termites in your firewood.

 Perhaps a better approach is by building a shed and placing your firewood there.
 A dry place to stack the wood where it won’t get rained on but has plenty of open space for air to flow through.